The Great British Bake Off series 10: Specials

 Two festive specials were commissioned during Christmas Day and New Year’s Day.

 The Great Christmas Bake Off

 The Great Christmas Bake Off featured Briony Williams and Terry Hartill from Series 9, along with Tom Hetherington and Yan Tsou from Series 8.
 The special was won by Briony Williams.

-The returning bakers were first asked to make 24 festive cake pops in the signature challenge.
-They then faced the technical challenge set by Paul, where they had to recreate a festive sausage roll wreath.
-For the festive showstopper challenge, the bakers were given the task of constructing a 3D gingerbread building, topped off with at least two different types of confectionery.
+In the signature challenge, the returning bakers were first asked to make 24 festive cake pops in 2 1/2 hours.
+They then faced the technical challenge set by Paul, where they had to recreate a festive sausage roll wreath in 2 hours.
+For the festive showstopper challenge, the bakers were given the task of constructing a 3D gingerbread building, topped off with at least two different types of confectionery, in 4 hours.